earthdaily/EDA-Documentation/Console/CatalogUI.md

  |--------------|-------------------|-------------------|
  |![ImageOpacity0](../Images/CatalogUI/ImageOpacity0.png)| ![ImageOpacity50](../Images/CatalogUI/ImageOpacity50.png) |  ![ImageOpacity100](../Images/CatalogUI/ImageOpacity100.png) |

-Here is an example of the Footprint opacity
+Here are examples of adjusting the Footprint opacity

  | Footprint Opacity High  |   Footprint Opacity Low  |
  |--------------|-------------------|
  |![FootprintOpacityHigh](../Images/CatalogUI/FootprintOpacityHigh.png)| ![FootprintOpacityLow](../Images/CatalogUI/FootprintOpacityLow.png) |

-That completes the list of our extensive operations that can be done with the Catalog images.
+That completes the list of our extensive features that are available in EarthPlatform.

 <!--
 ## Interacting with the product